KevinDanikowski/chargebee-languages/README.md

 Currently restricted to 1MB unzipped size and 2MB zipped size.
 These limits need to be increased to 12MB and 3MB minimally, respectively.
 I've opened a ticket for this to be increased and will update the repo accordingly.

+## Duplicate Keys

+There are a few keys which are created in duplicate by Chargebee incorrectly.
+You may want to manually remove them.
+They're in `tax_validation_options.csv`.
+You can use the command `npm run remove-duplicate-keys` which will only include this file, you can add more if necessary.

 # Contributions

 Open an issue and make a corresponding PR.
 It will get reviewed within a couple days.